The Bistro Setting

 Luberon Luberon Luberon Luberon Luberon Luberon

 Our hotel was the perfect jumping-off point for this adventure.
-The Hotel la Cle des Champs is located a few miles from Gordes.
+Le Cle des Champs Hotel and Spa is located a few miles from Gordes in Roussillon.
 There are nine guest rooms with patios.
 Some look out to a manicured lavender hillside, while others enjoy views of Roussillon in the distance.
 In the central courtyard, an inviting pool, patio, and sauna area can be found.
 Breakfast is included, and served each morning on the patio, with special requests always welcomed.
 Wine and cheese can be arranged in the afternoons, with personal selections made from their wine cellar.
-Owners Gilles and Monique are an extremely hard-working couple and made our stay so lovely and comfortable.
+Owners are an extremely hard-working couple and made our stay so lovely and comfortable.
 One evening we had requested a Provencal-style meal at the Hotel.
 It was one of our most favorite meals of the trip.
 The table was set on the patio near the sparkling blue pool.
 Our menu included: a starter plate with a selection of local sliced tomatoes, goat cheese, basil and olives.
 The amuse bouche was a basil sorbet.
 The main course was a chicken leg baked with olive oil, tarragon and was served with potatoes, green beans and small tomatoes—fresh from the vine.
 This was followed by a cheese plate and for dessert an ice cream souffle with a hint of Grand Marnier.

 Across the Valley and climbing up the red rock mountains, we explored the second largest city in the area—- Roussillon.
 Visitors park in one of four parking lots on the edge of town and hike to the small town of shops and cafes all hugging atop the hillside.
 It is a lovely town and we enjoyed quiche, salmon, salads and pizza perched on the outdoor patio of Comtoir Des Arts Cafe & Restaurant.